-Other anti-anxiety medications include the benzodiazepines, such as alprazolam (Xanax), diazepam (Valium), and lorazepam (Ativan).
+Other anti-anxiety medications include the benzodiazepines, such as alprazolam (Xanax), clonazepam (Klonopin), diazepam (Valium), and lorazepam (Ativan).
 These drugs carry a risk of addiction, so they are not as desirable for long-term use.
 Other possible side effects include drowsiness, poor concentration, and irritability.

 Finally, some conventional as well as atypical antipsychotic drugs have been shown to reduce anxiety symptoms in the context of treating depression or psychosis, and may also sometimes be used "off label" as treatments for anxiety.

 What Drugs Treat Psychotic Disorders?

 Antipsychotics are a class of drugs used commonly to treat psychotic disorders -- conditions in which thinking can be irrational, and people have false beliefs (delusions) or perceptions (hallucinations) -- and sometimes to treat mood disorders such as bipolar disorder or major depression.
 Different antipsychotics vary in their side effects, and some people have more trouble with certain side effects than with others.
 The doctor can change medications or dosages to help minimize unpleasant side effects.
-A drawback to some antipsychotic medications is their potential to cause sedation and problems with involuntary movements as well as weight gain and changes in blood sugar or cholesterol, which require periodic laboratory monitoring.
+A drawback to some antipsychotic medications is their potential to cause side effects such as sedation and problems with involuntary movements, weight gain, and changes in blood sugar or cholesterol, which require periodic laboratory monitoring.
 Different antipsychotics have different side effect profiles, so you'll work with your doctor to choose the right drug for you.